bojai-org/bojai/README.md

 Fayez Farrouj - Fayez is a student in the University of British Columbia.
 He is working on improving BojAI commands, like checkout and modify.

-Zein XX - Student at Alkumait Blaidy School for the Superiors in Syria.
+Zein Baddour - Student at Alkumait Blaidy School for the Superiors in Syria.
 Zein worked on the saving and loading of training sessions and testing many of our new features.

 ---